 - Decreased immunity to the common cold

-Depending on the physical demands of your job, work-related stress can look a little different for everyone.
-To get a better idea of where you fall on the spectrum, let’s dive deeper into a few of the common triggers, signs of burnout and what you can do to prevent stress from becoming unmanageable.
+Depending on the physical demands of your job, work-related stress can vary.
+To get a better idea of where you fall on the spectrum, let’s dive deeper into a few of the common triggers, signs of burnout, and what you can do to prevent stress from becoming unmanageable.

-While the movement associated with physically demanding jobs can prove advantageous for one’s health, there are also several disadvantages that often accompany this type of work.
+While the movement associated with physically demanding jobs can prove advantageous to your health, several disadvantages can also accompany this type of work.

-“Many people with these jobs may benefit from the predictable amount of physical exertion on a routine basis and thus are shielded from deconditioning and obesity,” said Dr. Yu.
-“At the same time, these workers tend to be exposed to other occupational risks such as long work hours, excessive workload, and first-hand or second-hand smoking.”
+“Many people with these jobs may benefit from the predictable amount of physical exertion on a routine basis and thus are shielded from deconditioning and obesity,” Dr. Yu says.
+“At the same time, these workers tend to be exposed to other occupational risks such as long work hours, excessive workload, and first- or second-hand smoking.”

-According to the CDC, there is a higher prevalence of coronary heart disease and stroke in U.S. adults under 55 who work in service and blue collar jobs, particularly those in accommodation, food service, waste management, administrative support and security service roles.
+According to the Centers for Disease Control and Prevention, there is a higher prevalence of coronary heart disease and stroke in U.S. adults under 55 who work in service-type jobs.
+Those include those who work in accommodation, foodservice, waste management, administrative support, and security service roles.

 For those working in an office setting, it’s no surprise that sitting in a chair for a significant part of the day could be detrimental to your health.
-In fact, research suggests workers who spend more than three hours a day being sedentary experience higher levels of perceived stress, which are feelings or thoughts one has about how much stress they are under.
+In fact, research suggests that sitting for more than three hours per day can lead to problems.
+Workers who sit for several consecutive hours may experience higher levels of perceived stress.
+This involves feelings or thoughts about how much stress you’re under.

-“Desk or office-based jobs don’t require a lot of physical exertion but instead can impose significant levels of mental and psychological stress on an individual, something more difficult to quantify but likely also impacting cardiovascular health,” noted Dr. Yu.
+“Desk- or office-based jobs don’t require a lot of physical exertion but instead can impose significant levels of mental and psychological stress on an individual,” Dr. Yu says.
+“This is something more difficult to quantify, but it likely impacts cardiovascular health.”

-According to a recent study, burnout – referred to as “vital exhaustion” – may increase your risk of incident atrial fibrillation, an irregular and often rapid beating of the heart that can result in poor blood flow and blood clots.
+According to a recent study, burnout — referred to as “vital exhaustion” — may increase your risk of incident atrial fibrillation.
+This is an irregular and often rapid beating of the heart that can result in poor blood flow and blood clots.

-“Chronic stress and burnout are detrimental to the general state of health, of which cardiovascular health is a key part,” explained Dr. Yu.
-“Warning signs include chronic fatigue, lack of energy, excessive sleepiness, decreased physical stamina, lack of motivation and depression.
-And if you experience any new or progressive symptoms, such as exertional chest pain and dyspnea, seek urgent medical attention.
+“Chronic stress and burnout are detrimental to the general state of health, of which cardiovascular health is a key part,” Dr. Yu says.
+“Warning signs include chronic fatigue, lack of energy, excessive sleepiness, decreased physical stamina, lack of motivation, and depression.
+If you experience any new or progressive symptoms, such as exertional chest pain and dyspnea, seek urgent medical attention.
 These could be red flags for underlying heart disease.”